 Simply add some turmeric paste in your milk and drink it.

 4.)
 Add to meat dishes and hot soups.
-Simply add a dollop of golden paste.
+Simply add a (large or small) dollop of turmeric golden paste.
 I’ve found I can ‘hide’ it in dishes with other stronger flavors.

 5.)
 Add to smoothies.
 There’s no limit to innovations you can do here.
 Experiment.
 Add turmeric golden paste to all kinds of smoothies and make your favorite ones even healthier.